 Will these guidelines result in fewer prosecutions?
 It's impossible to say.
 There are still issues; the test of whether something constitutes a grossly offensive communication is still discretionary, with the CPS quoting Lord Bingham:

-which she claims will save the world from the horrors of porn.
-First, that internet service providers and other internet companies block child pornography at its source; second, that any sort of simulated rape pornography is banned; and third, that
+demands which she claims will save the world from the horrors of porn.
+First, that internet service providers and other internet companies block child pornography at its source; second, that any sort of simulated rape pornography is banned; and

 But Education Minister Lord Nash said the government trusted teachers to deliver the message.
 And he rejected the Labour peer's call for personal and social health education to be made part of the national curriculum.